How many times have you told yourself:

 You still have to go through the process of testing that system for yourself.
 It could be done with backtesting, or if your system trades often enough, you can do just forward testing.
 Hopefully you are doing both.

 Then you have to test it on every pair you want to trade it with.
-Rudy Leder put it best…he said that each currency pair is like a girlfriend (or boyfriend).
+Rudy Leder put it best…he said that each currency pair is like a girlfriend.
 You really need to spend time with them to get know how they react in different situations.

 Does the pair go psycho sometimes?
 How many losses in a row can you expect?
 Are there times of the year when it works better?